A card is an interactive component that page builders can add to a page.

 Optionally, use conditional formatting to help visualize data.

-Note: The Anaplan mobile app does not support the use of map cards.
+Note: The Anaplan mobile app does not support map cards.

 You might use text to: